NoM0Re/WoW-3.3.5a-Addons/README.md

 ![Screenshot]()

 ## **SoundAlerter**
-SoundAlerter is an addon that alerts players via sound when enemies are casting or have used certain abilities as well as a tracker for when abilities have worn off (eg. divine shield down, deterrence down).<br/>
+SoundAlerter for WoW 3.3.5a - The addon announces via sound when the enemy uses important CDs, abilities, controls, defs, trinkets.
+In general, all important actions of yours are used in PvP<br/>
 [GitHub](https://github.com/Cortes-Jeremy/SoundAlerter)
 ![Screenshot]()